Adibla/ares/README.md

    ares --operation create --name test --author andrea --dbms MYSQL --description desc --tags tag1 tag2

    ```
+### MIGRATION FILENAME SPECIFICATION
+The filename of the migration file (if created manually) must follow the following pattern:
+001-example-andrea.json
+where the first part is the migration's id, the second is the description, and the third is the migration's author.
+It is critical that the id is incremental, as MIGRATIONS ARE CARRIED OUT IN THE ORDER OF THAT ID.

 ### MIGRATION ENTITY SPECIFICATION
 The title, id, and author of a migration file may be separated by "-," for example, "001-example-andrea.json," but the same attributes may also be included in the migration body.
 Currently, only json files are supported.